RemyPottierFr/relazon/README.md

 init({
     containerId: "the_ID_your_want",
-    userToken: "See your admin panel to obtain it" // Today you don't need it for the moment })
+    userToken: "See your admin panel to obtain it" // Today you don't need it })
 ```